GUIDE 2024

 1. Analyze the Target Audience

 User experience writers compose copies of a digital product.
-These copies include crafting the error message, text on buttons, menu lists, and push notifications.
+These copies include crafting the error message, text on buttons, menu lists and push notifications.

 For effective writing, they must analyze who the target audience is, and what are their needs.
+Understanding the target audience is a fundamental skill for anyone looking to become a UX writer.

 To do this, a UX writer considers the audience’s values and researches the demographics.
 They acquire a sound knowledge of the audience’s geographic location to develop a user persona.